 In this course, students will analyze the impact of technology on electronic billing systems.
-They will evaluate the management process of medical billing systems for healthcare personnel.
-They will explain the technological evolution of software programs in the healthcare field.
-Additionally, they will integrate knowledge and skills in electronic reconciliation processes and claims to secondary medical plans through electronic billing programs and a simulator.
+They will evaluate the management process of medical systems for healthcare personnel. billina Additionally, they will integrate knowledge and skills related to the billing cycle, the electronic reconciliation processes and claims to secondary medical plans through electronic billing programs.
+This course includes the use of simulator.
+(Prerequisite: MEBC 1000)

-(Pre-requisite: MEBC 1000)